 Note: 7

 This is not a Department/Section requesting: trip

 approval; it is secure a Name of employee: only to vehicle for

-your trip Signature of the requesting employees approved
+vour rip Signature of the requesting employees approved

 Request should be

-submitted at before the DATES least 2 days trip
+submitted at Defore the DATES least 2 days trip

-Emergency treated as NB: Failing From To will be such. to plan is not
+Emergency reated as NB: Failing From To will be such.

-an PURPOSE AND PLACE FOR THE TRIP emergency
+an PURPOSE AND PLACE FOR THE TRIP to plan is not emergency

 From To

 Reason for the Trip

-RECOMMEND/NOT RECOMMEND
+RECOMMEND/NOT RECOMMEND -

 Remarks:

 HoD / Manager of requesting dept. Date

 APPROVAL/DISAPPROVAL OF THE VEHICLE

 Fleet Supervisor / Manager Date